City Guide for: Mystic, United States

 Airport

 The closest major airport to Mystic is T.F.
-Green Airport (PVD) in Providence, Rhode Island, which is approximately 45 miles (72 kilometers) away.
-From the airport, you can rent a car and drive to Mystic, which takes about an hour.
-Alternatively, you can take a taxi or rideshare service, but this can be quite expensive.
-Another option is to take a train from Providence to Mystic, but this requires transferring at New London.
+Green Airport (PVD) in Providence, Rhode Island, which is approximately 50 miles (80 km) away.
+Another option is Bradley International Airport (BDL) in Hartford, Connecticut, which is about 65 miles (105 km) away.
+From either airport, you can rent a car and drive to Mystic.
+Alternatively, you can take a taxi or ride-sharing service, but this can be quite expensive.
+There is also limited public transportation available from both airports, typically involving a combination of buses and trains.

 Attractions